 Symptom management hotline

-Treating cancer with chemotherapy can lead to a number of side effects, such as nausea, vomiting, fever, weakness, fatigue, skin reactions, and digestive system problems.
-These side effects can be quite severe, and they often lead to visits to the Emergency Room.
-When experiencing side effects related to your treatment, please call the hotline as soon as possible to help avoid a trip to the hospital.
+Treating cancer with chemotherapy can lead to a number of side effects, such as nausea, vomiting, fever, weakness, fatigue, skin reactions and problems in the digestive system.
+These can be quite severe and they often lead to visits to the Emergency Department.
+If you experience side effects related to your treatment, please call the Hotline as soon as possible to help avoid a trip to the hospital.
 In many cases, all it takes is a phone call.

-If for any reason you must visit the Emergency Room, please remember the following:
+If, for any reason, you must visit the Emergency Department, please remember the following:

-• Tell the triage nurse that you are a cancer patient.
+• Tell the triage nurse you are a cancer patient.

-• Bring a list of your medications, including what cancer treatment you are receiving.
+• Bring your oncology passport or a list of your medications, including the type of cancer treatment you are receiving.

 Page last updated on